Trending Topics

 When I walked on to the tier as a rookie deputy in the fall of 1998, I was overwhelmed by what lay before me.
 The building was built in 1952 by the Department of Corrections and resembled every hardcore penitentiary you have seen in the movies.

 There were three-liner tiers of 18 cells with a two-foot walkway extending over the open day space below.
 Each cell housed two inmates separated from the outside world by bars that appeared stronger than they were due to decades of painting and repainting.
-Each cell contained a steel bunk, sink, toilet, and a rectangular piece of metal bolted to the wall that once passed for a mirror, but currently were used as a place where residents left their marks in an effort not to be forgotten to time.
+Each cell contained a steel bunk, sink, toilet, and a rectangular piece of metal bolted to the wall that once passed for a mirror, but currently were used as a place where inmates left their marks in an effort not to be forgotten to time.
 The building had no exterior windows, leaving its occupants to rely on the clock and the rigid schedule of activities to gauge the passage of time.

 Due to the tier’s linear construction, the day space was reminiscent of a broad industrial hallway whose ceiling just happened to be three stories above you.
 Upon entry, the height and narrowness of the building caused most visitors to crane their necks skyward to rectify the congested feel of the day space and the vastness of openness above you.
-The day space was barren but for two metal picnic tables, a bank of phones, and two rows of TVs mounted to the wall in a configuration that was supposed to allow residents to watch them from their cells.
+The day space was barren but for two metal picnic tables, a bank of phones, and two rows of TVs mounted to the wall in a configuration that was supposed to allow inmates to watch them from their cells.

 Between the noise of 108 occupants, the TVs at full volume, announcements blared over the PA, and the hollow reverberation of dominos and cards being slammed against metal tabletops, it was almost impossible to maintain a clear train of thought, much less a detailed memory of the interaction you had while making rounds once you entered the tier.